 The cliched characters have no depth whatsoever, Roger Moore is always wooden at best but seems to have discovered some way of removing even more character from his character than usual.
 The eyebrow rarely raises.
 Lee Marvin is a bit better.
 I think the problem with him is that time and comedy sensibilities have changed to the point that 70’s gooning and gurning are no longer in any way funny or entertaining.

 The book the film is based on is apparently a blood bath.
 I can’t comment on how well that’s handled in the book but in the film I have plenty to say.
 The deaths on screen just seem pointless and quickly forgotten.
-Moores’ love interest is killed off at half way giving us some plot for the second half of the film.
+Moores’ daughter is killed in an attack by German colonial soldiers giving us some plot for the second half of the film.
 Vengeance will be had.
 Even this isn’t handled particularly well.
-Moore can take some of the blame but the script isn’t loaded with opportunities for him to show off his tortured lover moves.
+Moore can take some of the blame but the script isn’t loaded with opportunities for him to show off his vengeful parent chops.

 I can’t honestly be bothered to write any more.
 Maybe I dislike this film because it doesn’t take the subject matter seriously, but even if I shut one eye and view it as simply as possible, as a 70’s comedy, it’s just not funny.